 "Oh, that's the spot, Doc!"

 Patients are often amazed that we can locate, just by feeling, the painful spot.
-Trigger points are very irritable spots in muscle bands that trigger painful responses and are characterized by increased discomfort in the patient and an apparent hardness to the doctor or therapist.
+Trigger points are very irritable areas in muscle bands that trigger painful responses and are characterized by increased discomfort in the patient and an apparent hardness to the doctor or therapist.
 Trigger points are not just tender nodules, but they affect the surrounding muscle and tissues.

 A form of soft tissue therapy, trigger point therapy, first originated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is founded on the theory that pain in a certain part of the body can in fact be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.